ITRS-Group/cordial/integrations/servicenow2/README.md

   * `${replace:_DATAVIEW:/ /_/}`

-* `${select:ENV1:ENV2:...:DEFAULT}` - return the value of the first environment variable that is set (including an empty string).
+* `${select:ENV1:ENV2:...:DEFAULT}` - return the value of the first environment variable that is set (an empty string is seen as unset).
 The last field is a string returned as a default value if none of the environment variables are set.
 Remember to include the last colon directly followed by the closing `}` if the default value should be an empty string.

-  Each ENV* field may also include multiple environment variable names separated by one of: `-`, ` `, `/`, `+` or `++`.
+  Each ENVx field may also include multiple environment variable names separated by one of: `-`, ` `, `/`, `+` or `++`.
 A single plus (`+`) is a zero-width separator while a double plus (`++`) results in a single plus sign in the output.
 The other valid separators are included as-is.
 If any of the individual environment variables are set then this counts as if the whole field were set.
 This feature is useful for alternating between aggregate labels each as rowname and column versus headlines.

   For example: